 Special Consideration Waivers Based on Non-Graduate Level Coursework

-Students who have a course waiver approved based on a course taken through extended learning or continuing education will typically not be awarded any units.
+Students who have a course waiver approved based on a course taken through WES Training and Development or continuing education will typically not be awarded any units.
 If the issuing institution recognizes the credits as meeting graduate level academic standards, notates on the transcript that the course is granted graduate level academic credit, and confirms in an official letter from their Office of the Registrar that the course would be accepted to meet a requirement in their own graduate programs, National University may consider approving and awarding credit.

 When a student has acquired mastery of a subject through a concentration of undergraduate courses or through considerable experience or training, the lead faculty member may recommend that a course be waived.
 The lead faculty will determine the required documentation that needs to be submitted in support of the waiver.
 The lead faculty will then make a recommendation.
 These exceptionsmust be submitted through an e-form to the Committee on the Application of Standards (CAS), not Course Waiver.

 Coursework that is more than seven years old cannot be transferred into post-baccalaureate credential or degree programs.
 Similarly, coursework completed at National University more than seven years ago cannot be applied to post-baccalaureate credential or degree programs for re-enrolling students.
 Coursework that is more than seven years old must be repeated, or, with the approval of the school dean, a more recent, suitable course may be substituted.